-- Recommend the selection of the independent auditor to the Board of Directors, consider the independence and effectiveness of the independent auditor (including any required rotation of the audit partners), and approve the fees and other compensation to be paid to the independent auditor. - Monitor the relationship between management and the independent auditor, including reviewing any management letters or other reports of the independent auditor and discussing any material differences of opinion between management and the independent auditor. - Review and discuss, on an annual basis, with the independent auditor all significant relationships they have with the Company to determine their independence and report to the Board of Directors. - Review and approve requests for any management consulting engagement to be performed by the independent auditor and be advised of any other study undertaken at the request of management that is beyond the scope of the audit engagement letter and related fees. - Review the performance of the independent auditor and approve any proposed discharge and replacement of the independent auditor when circumstances warrant.
-Consider with management and the independent auditor the rationale for employing accounting/auditing firms other than the principal independent auditor.
+- 7. Recommend the selection of the independent auditor to the Board of Directors, consider the independence and effectiveness of the independent auditor (including any required rotation of the audit partners), and approve the fees and other compensation to be paid to the independent auditor. - 8.
+Review any management letters or other reports of the independent auditor and discuss any material differences of opinion between management and the independent auditor. - 9.
+Review and discuss, on an annual basis, with the independent auditor all relationships they have with the Company to determine their independence and report to the Board.
+This includes obtaining from the independent auditor their formal written statement of independence, considering applicable auditor independence standards and taking any decisions and actions that may be necessary and appropriate where the Committee becomes aware of the potential for a conflict (or the reasonable perception of a conflict) between the interests of the independent auditors and the interests of the Company. - 10.
+Review and approve requests for any management consulting engagement to be performed by the independent auditor and be advised of any other study undertaken at the request of management that is beyond the scope of the audit engagement letter and related fees. - 11.
+Review the performance of the independent auditor, including the lead audit partner, and approve any proposed discharge and replacement of the independent auditor when circumstances warrant.
+Consider with management and the independent auditor the rationale for employing accounting/auditing firms other than the principal independent auditor. - 12.
+Periodically consult with the independent auditor in the absence of management about significant risks or exposures, internal controls and other steps that management has taken to control such risks, and the fullness and accuracy of the Company's financial statements.
+Particular emphasis should be given to the adequacy of internal controls to expose any payments, transactions, or procedures that might be deemed illegal or otherwise improper. - 13.
+Arrange for the independent auditor to be available to the Committee and the full Board of Directors as needed.
+Ensure that the auditor reports directly to the Committee and is made accountable to the Board of Directors and the Committee, as representatives of the shareholders to whom the auditor is ultimately responsible. - 14.
+Oversee the work of the independent auditor engaged for preparing or issuing an audit report or performing other audit, review or attest services. - 15.
+Ensure that the independent auditor is prohibited from providing the following non-audit services and determining which other non-audit services the independent auditors are prohibited from providing: - a. bookkeeping or other services related to the accounting records or financial statements of the Company; - b. financial information systems design and implementation; - c. appraisal or valuation services, fairness opinions, or contribution-in-kind reports; - d. actuarial services; - e. internal audit outsourcing services;

-- Periodically consult with the independent auditor in the absence of management about significant risks or exposures, internal controls and other steps that management has taken to control such risks, and the fullness and accuracy of the Company's financial statements.
-Particular emphasis should be given to the adequacy of internal controls to expose any payments, transactions, or procedures that might be deemed illegal or otherwise improper. - Arrange for the independent auditor to be available to the Committee and the full Board of Directors as needed.
-Ensure that the auditor reports directly to the Committee and is made accountable to the Board of Directors and the Committee, as representatives of the shareholders to whom the auditor is ultimately responsible. - Oversee the work of the independent auditor engaged for preparing or issuing an audit report or performing other audit, review or attest services. - Ensure that the independent auditor is prohibited from providing the following non-audit services and determining which other non-audit services the independent auditors are prohibited from providing: - o bookkeeping or other services related to the accounting records or financial statements of the Company; - o financial information systems design and implementation; - o appraisal or valuation services, fairness opinions, or contribution-in-kind reports; - actuarial services; - internal audit outsourcing services; - o management functions or human resources; - o broker or dealer, investment adviser or investment banking services; - legal services; and - any other services which the Public Company Accounting Oversight Board determines to be impermissible. - Ensure that it is informed by management or a Committee member and, if needed, by the independent auditor of each non-audit service and pre-approve any permissible non-audit services of the independent auditors, in accordance with applicable legislation.
+- f. management functions or human resources; - g. broker or dealer, investment adviser or investment banking services; - h. legal services; and - i. any other services which the Canadian Public Accountability Board or any other public company accounting oversight board, as applicable, determines to be impermissible. - 16.
+Ensure that it is informed by management or a Committee member and, if needed, by the independent auditor of each non-audit service and pre-approve any permissible nonaudit services of the independent auditors, in accordance with applicable legislation.
 In relation to the pre-approval of permissible non-audit services, adopt specific policies and procedures for the engagement of such services, which detail the non-audit services.
 Such procedures may be delegated to one or more independent Committee member and must not include delegation of the Committee's responsibilities to management.